jpscharf/FileMakerServerOpenDirectory/README.md

 	* Use the existing self-signed certificate.
 		- ***OR***
 	* Use a third-party certificate, by clicking on the plus sign and generating a CSR for use with a truster SSL provider  – [OS X Server: Configuring clients to use SSL for Open Directory binding] (http://support.apple.com/kb/HT4183)

+### Open Directory Users & Groups ###

+Now that you have a working Open Directory server, you will need to setup users and groups to use for authentication.

 9. You will need to setup Groups for Open Directory.
 Click on "Groups" under "ACCOUNTS". *[Screenshot:
 2.5 - Open Directory Setup - Select Groups.png]*
 10.